WordPress/plugin-check/docs/creating-a-static-check.md

 # Creating a Static Check

-Static checks are used to perform static analysis against a plugin's codebase.
+Static checks are employed to conduct static analysis on a plugin's codebase.

-Static checks analyze the code, either using PHP CodeSniffer sniffs or custom logic e.g. using regular expressions.
+Static checks analyze the code, either by using PHP CodeSniffer sniffs or custom logic, such as regular expressions.

-The Plugin Checker provides the `Static_Check` interface, which is used to identify a static check.
-This interface does not contain any methods but serves as a marker for static checks.
+The Plugin Checker offers the `Static_Check` interface, which serves to identify a static check.
+This interface does not include any methods but acts as a marker for static checks.

 ```php
 use WordPress\Plugin_Check\Checker\Check_Result;